David Payne (cricketer): Career

 Payne took a career best of 7–29 in the 2010 Clydesdale Bank 40 group match against Essex at Chelmsford in 2010.
 He dismissed James Foster, Grant Flower, Tim Phillips and Jaik Mickleburgh in just 4 balls, having previously dismissed Graham Napier just 2 balls before.

 In July 2021, Payne was named in England's One Day International (ODI) squad for their series against Pakistan, after the original squad for the tour was forced to withdraw following positive tests for COVID-19.
 In December 2021, Payne was named in England's Twenty20 International (T20I) squad for their series against the West Indies.

 In April 2022, he was bought by the Welsh Fire for the 2022 season of The Hundred.
 The following month, Payne was named in England's ODI squad for their series against the Netherlands.
 Payne made his ODI debut on 22 June 2022, for England against the Netherlands.

+In March 2026, Payne was signed by Sunrisers Hyderabad to play for them in the Indian Premier League, as a replacement for Jack Edwards who was unable to represent them due to injury.